 What is a case manager?

+Are you interested in helping others?
+A career in case management may be right for you!
 A case manager is someone who coordinates services on behalf of individuals or families.
 They typically work in mental health facilities, hospitals, clinics, nursing homes, schools, community social service agencies or organizations, local and state government offices, or in the legal profession.
-It is a challenging, fulfilling career that enables you to assist children, teens, adults, and the elderly who need to locate, obtain, or coordinate crucial health, wellness, educational, housing, social service, and other resources.

-Either way, this 19-credit program will provide you with specialized education and training that includes:
+Either way, you’ll get specialized education and training that includes:

-- Locating and obtaining community resources and funding
+- Locating and obtaining community resources, including funding

 - Developing and implementing behavior management and improvement plans

 - Fostering collaborating problem-solving and networking

 - Delivering high-quality, accountable, and measurable case management services